futurepixels/futurepixels.co.uk/content/cv.md

 - Ensuring I was _not_ the key dependency on the project; this meant I made sure that what ever I could do in the day-to-day work, others could also do - and gave them the confidence and autonomy to do so
 - Worked on a strategy to help improve the value of the product to the business, working with our PTCO on my thinking and results I got to

-In recent months I have been part of two other projects.
+After a year and half, I have been part of two other projects.
 One to help gain domain knowledge on a legacy project and hand it over to a mid-level engineer (who I helped with the interview process) with the ability to mentor and coach them to deliver both high quality code, and the smallest slices to ensure that value is delivered in a timely manner, without features becoming stale.
 Whilst on this project I also lead the changes required to decommission environments, change the git flow to simplify releases, and ensure releases were safer and easier to enable us to get closer to the CI/CD targets set by the engineering leadership team.
 The results were being able to release daily (or more on some occasions).

-The other project has been on a similar theme, but primarily focus on the developer experience and improvements around the ways of working.
+The latter project has been on a similar theme, but primarily focus on the developer experience and improvements around the ways of working.
 Whilst this has been difficult, it has allowed me to grow as a leader and a person on how I approach changes with teams.
 Whilst in this project, I have been able to achieve the following in only a couple of months:

 - Introduced bi-weekly retro's
 - Enforced some rules around pull requests; min approvers, all tasks completed, no changes required and so on... (this was something the current devs were missing and appreciated when they were added)